Calvin Coolidge: Education and law practice

-[T]here is a standard of righteousness that might does not make right, that the end does not justify the means, and that expediency as a working principle is bound to fail.
-The only hope of perfecting human relationships is in accordance with the law of service under which men are not so solicitous about what they shall get as they are about what they shall give.
-Yet people are entitled to the rewards of their industry.
-What they earn is theirs, no matter how small or how great.
-But the possession of property carries the obligation to use it in a larger service...

 At his father's urging after graduation, Coolidge moved to Northampton, Massachusetts, to become a lawyer.
 Coolidge followed the common practice of apprenticing with a local law firm, Hammond & Field, and reading law with them.
 John C. Hammond and Henry P. Field, both Amherst graduates, introduced Coolidge to practicing law in the county seat of Hampshire County, Massachusetts.
 In 1897, Coolidge was admitted to the Massachusetts bar, becoming a country lawyer.
 With his savings and a small inheritance from his grandfather, Coolidge opened his own law office in Northampton in 1898.
 He practiced commercial law, believing that he served his clients best by staying out of court.
 As his reputation as a hard-working and diligent attorney grew, local banks and other businesses began to retain his services.

 Marriage and family

 In 1903, Coolidge met Grace Goodhue, a graduate of the University of Vermont and a teacher at Northampton's Clarke School for the Deaf.
 They married on October 4, 1905, at 2:30 p.m. in a small ceremony which took place in the parlor of Grace's family's house, having overcome her mother's objections to the marriage.
 The newlyweds went on a honeymoon trip to Montreal, originally planned for two weeks but cut short by a week at Coolidge's request.
 After 25 years he wrote of Grace, "for almost a quarter of a century she has borne with my infirmities and I have rejoiced in her graces".